dbca-wa/developer-guidance/README.md

-# Contents
+# DBCA developer guidance

+This is a resource for developers new to DBCA, to get to a basic standard of understanding of our development tools and processes.
+Individuals should feel free to skip elements for which they already have a good level of competency.
+This page is not prescriptive, but it represents a sensible order of operations for a new hire to go through.

-Additional resource documentation pages:
+Additional resource documentation pages include the following:

 * [Docker](/developer-guidance/Docker)
 * [Auth2](/developer-guidance/Auth2)

-# New developer syllabus

-This is a checklist for developers new to the DBCA standard architecture to undertake, to get to a basic standard of understanding of our development tools and processes.
-Individuals should feel free to skip work items for which they already have a good level of competency.
-This list is not prescriptive, but it represents a sensible order of operations for a new hire to go through.
+# Web development stack

-To summarise the recommended technology stack for new development projects:
+To summarise the recommended technology stack for new web development projects:

 * Python - programming/scripting language
 * Django - Web application framework